cmlibs/zinc/docs/CMGUI_glyphs.rst

 Adding glyphs to a mesh
 -----------------------

 Glyphs are added and edited from within the scene editor.
-When you select a region in the scene editor, you can create a new graphical setting for placing glyphs at your points of interest.
+When you select a region in the scene editor, you can create a new graphic for placing glyphs at your points of interest.
 Glyphs can be added at node points, data points, or element points.
 Element points are points through the interior of an element at a controllable layout and density.

 Unscaled glyphs